Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

 By problem statement, all coordinates of the vector ${\bf p}^t$ are non-negative.
 Therefore, equalities \eqref{eqinf} are valid only when $c_i > \frac{c_j c_k}{c_j +c_k}$ for all $i \neq j \neq k $, $i, j, k = 1, 2, 3$.

-It should be noted that the limit state is stable, as it is determined only by a fixed set of constant parameters $c_i$, which in turn are given at $t=0$ and do not depend on time $t$.
+It should be noted that the equilibrium is stable, as it is determined only by a fixed set of constant parameters $c_i$, which in turn are given at $t=0$ and do not depend on time~$t$.

 If for some $i$ the inequality $c_i \leq \frac{c_j c_k}{c_j +c_k}$ holds, then but the case $p_i^\infty < 0 $ is impossible, so $p_i^\infty = 0 $.
 Hence, if for some $i$-th index condition \eqref{ccc} is violated, then the corresponding coordinate~$p_i^t$ tends to $0$ as $t \rightarrow \infty$. \end{proof}